chongshengzhang/shopsign/README.md

 # Update on 2020-09-09

 This paper was finally accepted by IEEE Transactions on Intelligent Transportation Systems.
-See the uploaded paper.
+See the uploaded paper "TITS-ShopSign 09186709.pdf".
 Paper info:

 https://ieeexplore.ieee.org/document/9186709